 1. Tongariro Crossing

 This World Heritage Listed site is home to one of the most popular day treks in New Zealand.
 The hike will take you almost an entire day and will lead through Emerald Lakes, Blue Lakes and Mount Ngauruhoe - AKA Mt Doom from Lord of the Rings!
+I recommend going on an organised hike of the Tongariro Crossing and finding out the best clothes to wear and what else to take with you.
+(Like water, snacks, maybe band aids for blisters!)

 2. Wai-O-Tapu's Geothermal Wonderland

 This volcanic wonderland is like nowhere else on the planet!
 At Wai-O-Tapu you will find luminous green, blue and orange crater lakes that will leave you pinching yourself to double check that you are in fact, still on Planet Earth.
+A truly stunning location.

 3. The blue waters of Lake Pukaki

 Located on the footsteps of New Zealand's tallest mountain, Mt Cook, Lake Pukaki is the largest of the country's Alpine Lakes and boasts a majestic Aqua blue colour all year round.
+Just take a look at the photo below, the place is unbelievable!

 5. Doubtful Sound